This is a very long post, make sure you are comfortably seated!

-After a few days, it was getting very hard to keep track of what we were doing during our days.
+After a few days at sea, it was already getting very hard to keep track of what we were doing during our days.
 It felt like all we did was steering, watch shifts, eating and sleeping.
-The schedule to start was usually to have 2 steering and watch shifts per day, (2 x 3 hours) and a daily task taking anything between 2 to 4 hours.
-The daily tasks ranged from bread making, cooking, cleaning, fixing and improving things and everything in-between.
+The schedule to start with was usually to have two steering and watch shifts per day, (2 x 3 hours) and a daily task taking anything between two to 4four hours.
+The daily tasks ranged from bread making, cooking, cleaning, fixing and improving things and anything else needed.

 Living with constant movement

 Our first day entirely at sea quickly became challenging as we went through what would be our first storm of many.
 That’s when we discovered who was seasick on board.
 Unfortunately, that is also when the only two thermos we had to keep our coffee and hot water warm broke.

 Some days the waves were very big and I found it pretty impressive to steer the boat in these conditions, having to hang on tight every time the boat would become at a very low angle to the water.
 It was quite demanding.
 Doing anything inside was also very challenging.
 Especially cutting veggies as they would rock from side to side of the cutting board!
 Trying to find ways to secure everything or preventing water from coming through the doors and some windows was also difficult especially when the waves went over the deck.

 Living on a boat means that everything is always moving.
 It also means that when you intend to go downstairs, you might end up doing some acrobatics and somehow manage to slide to the bottom, still standing, without having touched one step.
 Not something to be tried willingly as it ends up being a rather rough landing!